 ROCKSHOX: Performing routine service at the scheduled intervals will have the greatest impact on maintaining suspension’s performance and extending life span.
 The above cleaning procedures and 50 hour service intervals also apply to the Reverb seatpost.
 All of RockShox’s service intervals can be found here: RockShox Service Intervals.
 Riders who frequent bike parks, extreme terrain, or encounter severe environmental conditions will benefit from more frequent service.

-MRP: One tip we do recommend is to occasionally flip your bike over to allow the bath oil accumulated in at the bottom of your lowers to wet your bushings and seals.
+MRP: One tip we do recommend is to occasionally flip your bike over to allow the bath oil accumulated at the bottom of your lowers to wet your bushings and seals.
 If there is a sufficient amount of oil in there, it should splash around as the fork cycles anyway, but to expedite that process and make your fork feel fresh on the first hit, do the above.

 WET SEAL: Our Wet Seal also works great on Dropper Posts.
 If you find that your dropper post is slow to rise or won’t rise at all but has proper air pressure, Wet Seal will have that post popping up like a hen at sunrise.
 Similar when applying Wet Seal to your fork, clean the dropper stanchion and seal with a micro-fiber rag before applying our product.
 Once applied, drop and rise the post 3-4 times and clean off the remaining liquid and grime with a micro-fiber rag.

 MUC-OFF: Yes!
 You can’t beat regular cleaning of your whole bike to reduce wear and tear and use a good protectant all over your bike!
-We wash our bikes after every ride, little and often is better then waiting and turning it into a hellishly big job!
+We wash our bikes after every ride, little and often is better than waiting and turning it into a hellishly big job!

-Your suspension fork is typically the most expensive component on your bike, so cleaning the bike each time you ride makes bike cleaning a quicker task than waiting until your bike is grinding itself to an early death and the dirt is much harder to remove!
+Your suspension fork is typically the most expensive component on your bike, so cleaning the bike each time you ride makes bike cleaning a quicker task than waiting until your bike is grinding itself to early death and the dirt is much harder to remove!
 If you also spray Silicon Shine on your frame and components (covering braking surfaces!) it will mean cleaning is so much faster as the surface tension between the dirt and the surface is drastically reduced while you are riding and cleaning so the dirt is removed with much less effort!

 The fun never ends.
 Stay tuned for a new post each week that explores one small suspension tech, tuning or product topic.
 Check out past posts here.
 Got a question you want answered?
 Email us.
 Want your brand or product featured?
 We can do that, too.